top of page

 You can clean the rocks if needed with soap, water, and an old toothbrush.
 Let them dry.

 Use the oil pastels to decorate the rocks.
 Press hard to cover the surface.
 It's much neater than paint!
-It's also very forgiving because of the ability to blend and overlap the colors.
+It's also very forgiving due to the ability to blend and overlap colors.
 The harder you press and the more time you spend filling in the empty spots, the better your rock turns out!
 It's also great for your finger muscles.

 You can use the brush or your finger to blend the oil pastels and to swipe off the stray pieces of color as you go.

-Use clear glue and a brush to seal your work.
-Let it dry on top of a domino, another rock or a plastic egg carton turned upside down.
+After your rocks are dry you can use clear glue and a brush to seal your work.
+Let it dry on top of a domino or a plastic egg carton turned upside down.
 Several coats of glue make the rocks shiny and durable.
+You can add words with a brush marker or a permanent marker and coat with glue again.
+You can also add biodegradable glitter and cover again with glue.

 Distributing rocks is a great way to promote play, empathy and caring.